Resident234/php.net/pages/www.php.net_phar.using.intro.php.md

-If you are trying to use Phar for a web application and just getting a blank screen, if you have enabled suhosin as well you have to add:
+If you are trying to use Phar for a web application and just getting a blank screen, if you have enabled suhosin as well you have to add:<br><br>suhosin.executor.include.whitelist="phar"<br><br>to "/etc/php5/conf.d/suhosin.ini" file or your "php.ini" file.<br><br>once done everything works fine and dandy.

-suhosin.executor.include.whitelist=&quot;phar&quot;

-to &quot;/etc/php5/conf.d/suhosin.ini&quot; file or your &quot;php.ini&quot; file.

-once done everything works fine and dandy.

 #